 As their teacher explained: “It gives them an atmosphere of active learning.
 They are involved in the learning process, they make their own learning decisions, and they are more interested in what’s going on in class.

-School information systems help teachers adapt their material into each students’ needs when at the same time they give student’s the choice on how what and when they learn.
+School information systems help teachers adapt their material into each students’ needs when at the same time they give student’s the choice on how, what and when they learn.

 This is where technology can help.
-It makes it much easier for teachers to identify the learning needs of each student, as well as create and assign lessons or resources to individual students or groups of students.
-Some learning management systems, for instance, enable teachers to create "playlists" of content that they can assign to certain students to target specific skills’ gap.
+It makes t much easier for teachers to identify the learning needs of each student, as well as create and assign lessons or resources to individual students or groups of students.
+Some learning management systems, for instance, enable teachers to create “playlists” of content that they can assign to certain students to target specific skills’ gap.

 Another advantage of educational technology systems is the ability it gives parents to be actively engaged in how their kids’ academic progress.
 Student information systems help parents to get instant updates about their child’s grades, classes, school projects as well as special events.
 This can be even easier through mobile apps that connect to an SIS system.